 A Central Catholic student represents his school, his family, and himself at all times.
 We strive to instill in our students a sense of pride in their appearance and a sense of self-discipline.
+Our dress code is integral to what sets a Central Catholic student apart signaling them towards their masculinity, unique relationships and identity, as well as the indispensable quality of being part of this school's larger community.
 Because students are expected to be neat, and well groomed, the school has set the following standards of dress.
 Other standards may be implemented if necessary.